canalplus/rx-player/src/core/fetchers/README.md

 This is the part of the code that interacts with `transports` to perform the request and parsing of the Manifest file.

+It also regularly refreshes the Manifest, based on its attributes and other criteria, like performances when doing that.

 ## The SegmentFetcherCreator ###################################################